Kyle-Allen2006/Kyle-Allen2006/README.md

 After 16+ years in automation and controls, I’m bringing that same problem-solving mindset into software.
 I’m currently pursuing my degree in Software Engineering while building professional-grade projects to showcase what I can do.

-## Featured Software Development Projects
+## Featured Software Development Projects and IT Projects

 - 🔹 [**Port Scanner**](https://github.com/kyle-allen2006/port_scanner)
   This is a basic asynchronous port scanner written in Rust using [`tokio`] and later [`future`].
 This is my first self-project in Rust to better learn the programming language.